Denver Police Encryption: When the Mile High City Went Dark

 Frequently Asked Questions

-Colorado HB21-1250 requires agencies with encrypted systems to create media access policies.
-However, implementation has been inconsistent, and no news organizations currently have working access agreements with Denver-area departments.
+Colorado passed HB21-1250 in 2021, requiring agencies with encrypted systems to create media access policies.
+However, implementation has been inconsistent.
+As of 2026, few news organizations have working real-time access agreements with Denver-area law enforcement.